Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

-where:
+where

-It is important to notice that this model has ten degrees of freedom, but only eight of them are truly physical, as two are redundant due to the Hamiltonian constraint and its gauge-fixing.
-To eliminate the two remaining non-physical degrees of freedom, we need to solve the Hamiltonian constraint \eqref{HK} w.r.t.~one of the variables and impose a gauge-fixing condition.
+It is important to notice that this model has ten degrees of freedom, but only eight of them are truly physical, as two are redundant due to the Hamiltonian constraint and its gauge fixing.
+To eliminate the two remaining non physical degrees of freedom, we need to solve the Hamiltonian constraint \eqref{HK} with respect to one of the variables and impose a gauge-fixing condition.
 A straightforward choice for gauge fixing the Hamiltonian constraint, which also serves as the generator of the dynamics, is to fix a specific instant of time.
-In our case, the natural choice is $\beta = \tfrac{\pi}{2}$, which represent the instant of the singularity.
+In our case, the natural choice is $\beta = \tfrac{\pi}{2}$, which represents the instant of the singularity.
 The suitability of fixing $\beta$ as a gauge for \eqref{HK} can be verified by calculating the Dirac bracket between $\beta$ and \eqref{HK} and observing that it is never zero at $\beta = \tfrac{\pi}{2}$.

 At the singularity, the Hamiltonian constraint tends to the simple expression